 If you can't find a file or folder in your OneDrive, try these tips.

 The files or folders might have been accidentally deleted (by you or by someone else if they're in a shared folder).
-Go to the recycle bin on the OneDrive website.
+Go to the recycle bin on the OneDrive website or in the OneDrive app.
 If you're syncing your OneDrive on a computer, check your desktop Recycle Bin (on a PC) or Trash (on a Mac).

 Remember that when you delete a file in OneDrive from one device, it deletes it from your OneDrive everywhere.
 And if you move a file from OneDrive to a different location on a device, it removes it from your OneDrive.